kyragolightly/Geospatial-Fundamentals-in-QGIS/README.md

 * If you are using 10.15 or later QGIS may not be notarized yet.
 The first time you open the application you’ll need to right click on the icon, hold the option key, and manually pick *Open*.

 ### 2) Download the workshop materials
-Download the workshop materials by visiting the [GitHub repository](https://github.com/dlab-berkeley/Geospatial-Fundamentals-in-QGIS).To run these lessons on your laptop:
+Download the workshop materials by visiting the [GitHub repository](https://github.com/dlab-berkeley/Geospatial-Fundamentals-in-QGIS).
+To run these lessons on your laptop:

 * Click the green "Clone or Download" button
 * Click "Download Zip"